acquitelol/elle/DOCS.md

 ### ♡ **Ranges**

 Ranges are ways you can define the start and end of a "`range`" of numbers.
 There are 2 kinds of ranges in elle: exclusive and inclusive.
+These ranges create lazy double ended iterators.

 Exclusive ranges are defined with `x..y`, where `x` and `y` are expressions.
 Inclusive ranges are defined with `x..=y`, where `x` and `y` are expressions.

 An exclusive range means that `x` is inclusive but `y` is exclusive.
 An inclusive range means both are inclusive.

-At the moment, ranges are just aliases for `Array::range(x, y, inclusive)`.
-This means they are not lazy, they create dynamic arrays of the specified range.

 They can be used in `foreach` loops however, because they're arrays: